 making canoes with stone and fire

-Source: Theodore De Bry Copper Plate Engravings, The Manner of Making Their Boats
+Source: Google Arts and Culture, The Manner of Making Their Boats (by Theodore De Bry)

 On occasion, floods brought a supply of trees to the boatmakers.
 Already available, in-the-water flood debris could be sorted for tree trunks that could be shaped into a new canoe.
 The floods eliminated the hard work of cutting big trees in the forest with fire and stone/bone tools.
 However, dragging giant trunks up from a waterway onto dry land, for carving/burning into the shape of a canoe, would have required great effort.

 Whenever a Native American leader determined that a tree trunk tangled in flood debris should be used to start construction of a new canoe, surely some of the workers assigned to the task must have murmured "there is a more reasonable way to find a suitable log for shaping into a canoe..."